thruston/tex-tristram/README.md

 This project therefore presents the text in nine separate PDF files, designed to be read in a PDF viewer that allows you to see two pages at once, like an open book.
-Each page faithfully follows the line and page breaks in the originals, and the text includes all the dashes, asterisks, blanks, and catch-words.
+Each page faithfully follows the line and page breaks in the originals, and the text includes all the dashes, asterisks, blanks, fists, catch-words, and signature-marks.

-The spelling and punctuation is all Sterne's (as far as my proof-reading can be sure), but the medial long-s characters are replaced with modern ones.
+The spelling and punctuation are all Sterne's (as far as my proof-reading can be sure), but the medial long-s characters are replaced with modern ones.
 The font used is Linux Libertine, with historical swash ligatures enabled for "ct" and "st", and with the (horrible) "Th" ligature suppressed.
-Libertine looks reasonably modern, but (apart from the italics) is not too far from the Caslon typefaces used by Dodsley and Becket.
-It has the advantage also of being free for use.
+Libertine looks reasonably modern, but (apart from the italics) is not too far from the Caslon typefaces used by Dodsley's and Becket's printers.
+Libertine also has the advantage of being free for use.

-For the occasional bits of Greek, I have used the Greek Font Society's version of "Porson" is used.
-This font dates from the early 19th century, so the characters are more contemporary than those Sterne's printers used, and (in my opinion) much much easier to read.
-I have not corrected any of the bad grammar, nor the more-or-less random use of accents and breathing marks.
+For the occasional bits of Greek, I have used the Greek Font Society's version of "Porson".
+This font dates from the early 19th century, so the characters are more contemporary than those Sterne's printers used, and (in my opinion) very much easier to read.
+I have not attempted to correct any of the bad grammar, nor the more-or-less random use of accents and breathing marks.
 But I have fixed the occasional terminal sigma in the middle of a word, and I have rendered the archaic letter forms some times used for  "γ", "τ", "π", into the more usual equivalents.
 Note also that the 18th century printers used various ligatures (for "ου" etc) that  are not available in GFS Porson.
 Other than these alterations, the Greek follows the scanned first editions as closely as possible.
 So for example, on the title page of Vol. I. the second line of the motto is given correctly as "ἀλλὰ" but in Vol II. the same word is missing both breathing mark and accent in the scan of the original, so I have it as "αλλα".

+For the Blackletter type used in Volumes I, II, and IX I have had to resort to Unifraktur Maguntia -- this is a bit too Germanic to be very authentic but it is high quality and free.
+If I could find a decent English Blackletter font, I would use it instead.

 The text is derived from the Project Gutenberg source for Sterne's work, extensively corrected by hand using scanned copies of the real first edition